 - Preheat oven to 400°F.

 - Toss the butternut squash with the thyme and 2 teaspoons olive oil on a baking sheet.
 Season the squash with salt and pepper and spread the cubes out in a single later.
-Roast in the oven until squash is browned and tender, about 30 minutes.
+Roast in the oven until squash is browned and tender, about 20 minutes.
 Remove from oven.
 Alternatively, you can also roast the butternut squash in an air fryer at 375°F for 12-14 minutes.

 - Meanwhile, whisk the vinegar, maple syrup, mustard and remaining 2 tablespoons olive oil together in a small bowl.
 Season the vinaigrette with salt and pepper.

 - Place the salad greens in a large bowl and toss with the dressing.
 Arrange the roasted squash, pecans, cranberries and goat cheese on top.
 Enjoy!